SpotMeDev/SpotMe-be/README.md

 9. Navigate to http://localhost:8080/.
 If you see a JSON response welcoming you to the SpotMe Back-end, you have successfully setup the project correctly.

+## Testing
+Refer to README.md in the "Tests" folder to see how to run tests as well as add your own

 ## Contributing
 Look through the assigned GitHub issues / Trello cards for specific tasks or reach out to Gagandeep Kang.